How to Remember Birthdays

 This is a superior system to the first solution, and is easier to get started on than the second solution.
 However it is not without its constraints.
 Since you store so many other events in your digital calendar, it’s easy for birthday reminders to get lost.
 You also might get birthday notifications for a person who you don’t remember!
 In that case, you may not be sure if you need to reach out to wish them happy birthday.
 Thus a birthday reminder app might be a good solution for you.

-4. Use a birthday reminder app
+4. Use a birthday reminder app or a birthday tracker

 Using an app designed to help you remember birthdays is the most robust approach, although it may require some initial calibration.
 A birthday app aggregates the birthdays of everyone you know into an easily accessible application.
 The best birthday apps even reduce the manual work needed to remember birthdays by integrating into your social accounts to prepopulate birthdays!
 The apps can then send you smart prompts to wish someone a happy birthday at the right time.